 If criminals have enough information to file a fraudulent tax return, that might not be the only way they are taking advantage of you.
 If you become a victim, understanding how to prevent identity theft will help safeguard you and your private information going forward.

-In addition to reporting your tax fraud situation to the IRS, the IRS suggests you notify other authorities and businesses of your identity theft.
-The Federal Trade Commission at recommends that you file an online complaint at identitytheft.gov.
-In addition, you are recommended to put a fraud alert on your credit reports with each of the three major credit bureaus: Experian, Equifax, and TransUnion.
+In addition to reporting your tax fraud situation to the IRS, the IRS suggests you notify other authorities and businesses of your stolen identity.
+The Federal Trade Commission recommends that you file an online complaint at consumer.ftc.gov.
+In addition, you are recommended to put a fraud alert on your credit report with one of the three major credit bureaus: Experian, Equifax, and TransUnion.
 The IRS also recommends that you contact your banks and other financial institutions and close any accounts that have fraudulently been opened in your name.
 You can request a free copy of your credit report at annualcreditreport.com to see if any other accounts have been opened.

 Report Tax Evasion and Other Types of Tax Fraud

 Identity theft isn’t the only type of tax fraud.
 The IRS also warns Americans to be on the lookout for individuals or businesses that don’t report income, give kickbacks or use false or altered documents, or claim fake exemptions or deductions, or are guilty of tax evasion.